-Antibodies that detect Claudin 16 can be used in several scientific applications, including Western Blot, Immunocytochemistry, Immunohistochemistry (Paraffin), Immunohistochemistry (Frozen) and Flow Cytometry.
-These antibodies target Claudin 16 in Human, Canine, Mouse and Rat samples.
-Our Claudin 16 polyclonal and recombinant polyclonal antibodies are developed in Rabbit.
-Find the Claudin 16 antibody that fits your needs.
-Choose from 1 of 5 Claudin 16 antibodies, which have been validated in experiments with 9 publications and 12 images featured in our data gallery.
+Antibodies that detect ARMET can be used in several scientific applications, including Western Blot, Immunohistochemistry, ELISA, Immunoprecipitation and Immunocytochemistry.
+These antibodies target ARMET in Human, Mouse and Rat samples.
+Our ARMET polyclonal and recombinant monoclonal antibodies are developed in Rabbit and Goat.
+Find the ARMET antibody that fits your needs.
+Choose from 1 of 18 ARMET antibodies, which have been validated in experiments with 1 publication and 44 images featured in our data gallery.

 Browse primary antibodies for WB, Flow, IHC, ICC/IF, ELISA, IP, and other applications.
 Antibodies with Advanced Verification data have been validated for specificity to ensure that the antibody binds to the antigen stated.
 If you cannot find the antibody you're looking for, contact us today to develop custom antibodies for specific targets, species and applications.
 View more

 The protein encoded by this gene is localized in the endoplasmic reticulum and golgi, and is also secreted.
 Reducing expression of this gene increases susceptibility to ER stress-induced death and promotes cell proliferation.
 The protein was initially thought to be longer at the N-terminus and to contain an arginine-rich region but transcribed evidence indicates a smaller open reading frame that does not encode the arginine tract.
 The presence of polymorphisms in the arginine-rich region, including a specific mutation that changes the previously numbered codon 50 from ATG to AGG, have been reported in a variety of solid tumors; however, these polymorphisms were later shown to exist in normal tissues and are thus not tumor-related.